Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Of course, chances for the latter case always exist, but this scenario shouldn’t be overestimated.

-There are usually higher chances that other businesses couldn’t manage to make it profitable.
+There are usually higher chances that other businesses couldn’t make it profitable.

 But this doesn’t necessarily mean that you can’t.

-Maybe you have a certain edge in or the ability for the particular real estate niche that will enable you to do what most other real estate businesses couldn’t do, and you can make the respective real estate niche profitable, even though the chances are somewhat against you.
+Maybe you have a certain edge in or the ability for the particular real estate niche to enable you to do what most other real estate businesses couldn’t do.
+You can make the respective real estate niche profitable, even though the chances are somewhat against you.

-The ideal condition would be to find and develop a real estate niche with room for growth, accessible customers, and competition that is not too dominant.
+The ideal condition would be to find and develop a real estate niche with room for growth, accessible customers, and less dominant competition.

 You can approach a potential real estate niche from different angles, such as: